The 2019 cycle is now open and Letters of Intent are being accepted!

 A minimum of 70 percent of the project will be performed by a contract research organization (CRO).
 The project must be completed within 12 months from the initial payment.

-TDGs are awarded annually and can provide up to $150,000 to advance later-stage technologies whose concept has been proven.
-Like the POCG, this award is intended to add value to the technology and increase the probability of licensing to an established company or startup.
+These grants provide up to $150,000 to advance later-stage technologies whose concept has been proven.
+Like the pilot grant, this award is intended to add value to the technology and increase the probability of licensing to an established company or startup.

 - Prototype development